German Resource Center for Genome Research: History

 In 1987 Hans Lehrach and Günther Zehetner founded the Reference Library / Primary Database (RLDB) at the Imperial Cancer Research Fund (ICRF) in London.
 The RLDB distributed macroarrays generated at the ICRF to research groups worldwide.
 The macroarrays consisted of clones of genomic and cDNA libraries transferred to 22 × 22 cm nylon filters with the help of robots which have been developed by Zehetner at the ICRF.
 The first-generation machines achieved a 1/100 mm resolution employing two-phase stepper motors in a half-step modus with 400 steps per rotation.
 These robots achieved spotting densities of more than 400 dots per square centimeter having been programmed for a spatial resolution of 0.015 mm over a moving length of 600 mm.
-A second generation of robots engineered 1991 to 1992 achieved already a spotting density of up to 2500 dots per square centimeter utilizing linear motors.
-Experimental results done with the standardized materials were reported back by researches and collected in the Primary Database.
+A second generation of robots engineered from 1991 to 1992 achieved already a spotting density of up to 2500 dots per square centimeter utilizing linear motors.
+Experimental results done with the standardized materials were reported back by researchers and collected in the Primary Database.
 In January 1990 Zehetner was appointed as Associated Scientist at the ICRF under the then Director General Sir Walter Bodmer.

 In early 1995 the RLDB moved to Berlin to the Max Planck Institute for Molecular Genetics, where it continued its work.